grigoriitropin/vehir-platform/README.md

 ## Project status

 Vehir is experimental and under active development.
 Interfaces and formats may change between releases.
+All source code is AI-generated.

 ## Documentation